Supernova calibration by gravitational wave

 From Fig. \ref{multipleMBfig}, we see that the error of $M_{B}$ decreases as the number of calibrators increases.
 Due to the observational limit set by $\sigma_{m_B}$, the improvement on $\sigma_{M_B}$ by larger $N$ is not significant once $N$ reaches a certain value, and the results from LISA alone and the LISA-Taiji-TianQin network are similar for the best and random scenarios.
 For the best scenario, with 10 calibrators, $\sigma_{M_B}$ can reach $0.03$ mag for all three population models; If $N=20$, $\sigma_{M_B}$ can reach $0.023$ mag for all three population models.
-For $N=10$, the SN Ia with the highest redshift $z=(0.30, 0.37, 0.30)$ is (06D4dh, 04D1hd, 06D4dh) for the model (pop, Q3d, Q3nod).
-For $N=20$, the SN Ia with the highest redshift $z=(0.30, 0.37, 0.37)$ is (06D4dh, 04D1hd, 04D1hd) for the model (pop, Q3d, Q3nod).
+For $N=10$, the highest redshift in SNe Ia data is $z=(0.30, 0.37, 0.30)$ with the model (pop, Q3d, Q3nod) for MBBHs.
+For $N=20$, the highest redshift in SNe Ia data is $z=(0.30, 0.37, 0.37)$ with the model (pop, Q3d, Q3nod) for MBBHs.
 For the random scenario, with 10 calibrators, $\sigma_{M_B}$ can reach $0.04$ mag for all three population models; If $N=20$, $\sigma_{M_B}$ can reach $0.028$ mag for the Q3nod model.
-For $N=10$, the SN Ia with the highest redshift $z=( 0.53, 0.70, 1.33)$ is (05D4ek, 04D4ib, washington) for the model (pop, Q3d, Q3nod).
-For $N=20$, the SN Ia with the highest redshift $z=(0.78, 0.70, 1.33)$ is (04D1jd, 04D4ib, washington) for the model (pop, Q3d, Q3nod).
+For $N=10$, the highest redshift in SNe Ia data is $z=(0.53, 0.70, 1.33)$ with the model (pop, Q3d, Q3nod) for MBBHs.
+For $N=20$, the highest redshift in SNe Ia data is $z=(0.78, 0.70, 1.33)$ with the model (pop, Q3d, Q3nod) for MBBHs.
 For the worst scenario, with 20 calibrators, $\sigma_{M_B}$ can reach $0.05$ mag for all three population models; If $N=40$, $\sigma_{M_B}$ can reach $0.034$ mag for all three population models.
-For $N=20$ or $N=40$, the SN Ia with the highest redshift $z=1.7$ is geta for all three models.
+For $N=20$ or $N=40$, the highest redshift is $z=1.7$ for all three models.
 The uncertainty $\sigma_{M_B}$ with the LISA-Taiji-TianQin network is better than that with LISA alone in the worst scenario case.
 Even though the LISA-Taiji-TianQin network does not help much on the reduction of $\sigma_{M_B}$ for the best and random scenarios, the much more accurate localization of the GW source with the network may be helpful in finding a companion SN Ia.